mauriciokobren/tap/README.md

 The article below was very useful to understand how to setup the GitHub Actins workflow (AWS part was not implemented):
 https://www.freecodecamp.org/news/how-to-setup-a-ci-cd-pipeline-with-github-actions-and-aws/

+## Jenkins Pipeline to run the tests
+In order to demonstrate how the test execution can be automated with Jenkins, I have created the following solution:
+- Createad an EC2 server in Amazon Web Services (AWS) running on Amazon Linux 2
+- Installed and configured Jenkins, git, python, firefox and geckodriver in this machine
+- Created the TAP pipeline to run the tests

+TAP pipeline is defined in [jenkinsfile](jenkinsfile) and has the following stages:
+- **Checkout** the code from GitHub
+- **Build** to install the requirements and grant permissions
+- **Test** to execute the tests defined in TAP

+To see it in action you can visit [Jenkins TAP Pipeline](http://ec2-18-228-232-60.sa-east-1.compute.amazonaws.com:8080/job/test/).
+You can log in with guest / guest.

 ## Next steps and improvements
 Maybe there is a better way to handle the import of modules stored in different folders.
 For example, in _tests\test.py_ I need to import modules stored in _pages_ folder.
 After some research on the internet, I found that the folder should be added in python path:
 ```